shantanu2383/Accruals_Ball_2015/README.md

 This body of work provides a cogent reiteration of the original study's main premise – that cash-based profitability plays a crucial role in predicting stock returns, and its importance is distinct from the value premium.

-The repository houses the code used in our replication, offering a valuable resource for anyone keen on studying these aspects further.
+The repository houses the code used in my replication, offering a valuable resource for anyone keen on studying these aspects further.